 5 Tips for Success in Agile software development

 Agile software development has become increasingly familiar to businesses.
 In fact, Version One’s 2017 11th Annual State of Agile Survey reported that 94% of organizations are practicing Agile.
-It also documented the top benefits of Agile with 88% of respondents citing an ability to manage changing priorities, 83% finding increased product visibility, and 83% noting an increase in team productivity.
+It also documented the top benefits of Agile with respondents citing 88% increased in managing changing priorities, 83% increased product visibility, and 83% increased in team productivity.
 While you might recognize the effects of Agile software development on product management, productivity, and efficiency, it is indeed challenging to apply it.
-Because of its dynamic nature, trust and focus on people and customers’ needs are of great importance.
+Because of its dynamic nature, trust, and focus on people and customers’ needs are of great importance.

 Tip 1: Change your mindset

 Always keep in mind that Agile is not rules, but a set of values that guides you to higher performances.
 Change your attitude towards the working culture of your team and how your software project should be done is the first step to effective Agile software development.
 Agile is a culture shift that won’t happen overnight.
 But you can start it right now by embodying respect, collaboration, improvement, enhanced focus on delivering values, and frequent inspection and adaptation.
 This mindset is essential to build high-performing development teams, who have the ability to create amazing values for your business.